NagrajADesai/MLOps_udemy/Packaging_ML_models/packaging_ml_model/README.md

 ### Steps
 1. completed config.py - contain all paths and variables
 2. data_handling.py - create function to load dataset and save the model
+3. preprocessing.py - create classes for all data preprocessing steps.